All Products

 end

-In this example, a ticket is submitted to import data to a database in the production environment.
-If the approval process in the approval dialog box is the same as that you configured, the approval template is applied.
+Submit a ticket to import data to a database in the production environment.
+If the approval process shown in the approval dialog box matches the flow you configured, the approval template has been applied successfully.
 For more information, see Import data.

 What to do next

-After you customize the ticket approval process, you may also need to configure the methods used to receive ticket approval notifications for the approvers of the approval process.
+After you set up a custom ticket approval process, configure how approvers receive ticket approval notifications.
 Supported notification methods include text message, DingTalk, and email.
 For more information, see Manage users and Configure notification by DingTalk Standard Edition, DingTalk Exclusive Edition, and Lark.

 FAQ